 Volunteers – This includes those who frequently volunteer their time for library projects.

 Board/Staff Members – Library Board and staff members are not charged fines or copy fees, within reasonable limits.

 Board Member/Staff Family – Immediate family members residing with library board or staff members are not charged fines.

 Friends of SWCPL – Members of the Friends of SWCPL organization are exempt from fines.

 Unreturned Items and Longtime Overdue Materials Per Indiana Code 35-43-4-3.5, it is unlawful in Indiana to fail to return library materials.
 Through the Evergreen system, South Whitley Community Public Library will issue three reminder letters to patrons who have borrowed and not yet returned items to the library.
 If an item remains unreturned 45 days after the original due date, the patron will be charged a $10 processing fee.
 Patrons are still expected to return the material or pay the cost of the material if it is lost after this time.
 Accounts 60 days past due may be turned over to the Whitley County Prosecutor’s office for assistance in pursuing restitution.

 Electronic Devices Circulation Policy

-The South Whitley Community Public Library’s electronic devices are available to the public, but with certain restrictions and limitations.
+The South Whitley Community Public Library’s electronic devices are available to the public, but with certain limitations.